Migrant workers in the Gulf Cooperation Council region: Access to legal remedies

 Although access to legal remedies is provided by the 1990 International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families, and the 1975 Migrant Workers Convention (Supplementary Provisions), these conventions have not been ratified by the Gulf states.
 Nevertheless, access to legal redress for labor rights violations is provided in some Gulf states, but accessibility to these remedies in practice is often hampered by multiple factors.

 One set of issues relates to language and mobility barriers, which hinder migrant workers’ access to institutions, information and services.
 Many migrant workers do not speak enough Arabic to understand the information needed to receive redress, while the lack of public transportation and the long working hours impede the mobility of migrant workers.
 In this regard, the reportedly existing perception that the courts will favour nationals over the migrant workers does not improve the accessibility of remedies.

 Another issue in this regard is the backlog of some of the Gulf countries’ courts.
-In the UAE, for example, Dubai courts could not keep up with the number of labor complaints filed – especially around 2008, when the global financial crisis inhibited companies from providing their employees with work or salaries.
+In the UAE, for example, Dubai courts could not keep up with the number of labor complaints filed – especially during the 2008 financial crisis, which inhibited companies from providing their employees with work or salaries.
 Some critics have also pointed to understaffing and underfunding and the absence of coordination between enforcement agencies.

 However, even if migrant workers gain access to legal remedies, they do not always receive redress.
 In the case of Bahrain, 50 Pakistani workers were detained by the authorities after they filed a complaint with the Bahraini courts concerning a lack of salary payments.
 Even though the court ruled in the workers’ favour, they were still detained by the authorities for at least a year and were still imprisoned in January 2017.